 Modern equipment has greatly improved hole punching and drilling, allowing for the high level of precision that is required in complex AESS structures.
-It is essential that the steel used in the project meets the half standard tolerance characteristic for precision drilling to be of ultimate benefit to the project.
+It is essential that the steel used in the project meet the half-standard tolerance characteristic of precision drilling in order to be of ultimate benefit to the project.
 Hole drilling can be done in conjunction with CNC equipment for greater precision and speed.
-For the cleanest results in hole punching the plate thickness should be no greater than 1" (25mm).
+For the cleanest results in hole punching, the plate thickness should be no greater than 1" (25 mm).
 The correct size relationship between the punch and the die hole will produce a cleaner top edge, straighter hole and minimum burr on the bottom edge.
-The hole size should be no greater than the plate thickness plus 1/16" (1.5mm) to the maximum of 1" (25mm).
+The hole size should be no greater than the plate thickness plus 1/16" (1.5 mm) to the maximum of 1" (25 mm).

 Although very complex shapes are possible using modern equipment, this does come at some cost to the project.
-It is good to remember that holes, circles and lines can be used in combination to make clean cut outs that do not require the extra expense of specialized equipment.
+It is good to remember that holes, circles and lines can be used in combination to make clean cut-outs which do not require the extra expense of specialized equipment.